joinpursuit/AC_4_Web/units/deepdive/lessons/express_2/express_2.md

 #### Activity

-Start the express app navigate to `localhost:8000`.
+Start the express app and navigate to `localhost:8000`.
 What do you see in the terminal window?

 ### Routing